katawful/oblivion-lang-ref/markdown/expressions/main.md

 ## Variables as Expressions
 Any variable type can be used in a place an expression is expected, when strict typing is not a concern.
-If dealing with a function found in the original release of the game, use [Oblivionexpressions](#implicit-type-forcing-via-obse-expressions-oe).
+If dealing with a function found in the original release of the game, use [Oblivion expressions](../constructs.md#implicit-type-forcing-via-obse-expressions-oe).
 When used as expressions, variables cannot take any parameters and behave solely as placeholders for the literal types.

-See [Variables](#variables) for how variables are declared and [Variable Types] for the types available.
+See [Variables](../language/variables.md#variables) for how variables are declared and [Variable Types] for the types available.

 ## Game Expressions